Hampstead VillageHampstead.

 The gastropub revolution of the 1990s hit Hampstead earlier and harder than most places.
 How has the village pub food scene evolved since?

 Hampstead has a reasonable claim to being the birthplace of the gastropub as a concept.
-The pubs of Hampstead were serving restaurant quality food in pub settings before the term had been coined.
-The reasons are partly demographic, a clientele that expected good food and had money to pay for it.
+The pubs of the village were serving restaurant-quality food in pub settings long before the term had been coined.
+The reasons are partly demographic: a clientele that expected good food, had money to pay for it, and lived five minutes from the kind of farmers' market where the kitchen could source its produce.

 Written by